 Establishing local presentative office is with low cost but also with limitations on business activities.
 Many companies use this method to “test the water” in the Chinese market and use the time to actively socialize in China to build relationships because an effective network known as Guanxi is very important for doing business in China.

-Joint development or co-development is a deeper form of partnership where the corporat and startup share resources – usually including labour, capital and IP – in order to jointly develop a product or service (Bannerjee & Bielli & Haley 2016).
+Joint development or co-development is a deeper form of partnership where the corporate and startup share resources – usually including labour, capital and IP – in order to jointly develop a product or service (Bannerjee & Bielli & Haley 2016).
 Joint Venture is one of the most common way for foreign companies to enter Chinese market.
 By having reliable business partner for the joint venture, foreign companies save time and energy to build networks and familiarize with the market.

-Joint Venture is also a most welcomed way from the government point of view, especially when the business is closely related with key sectors in China.
 Shareholder structure needs to be negotiated and agreed upon with local Chinese business partner in advance.
 Ensuring a healthy, long-term relationship takes concerted effort, requiring clear and effective communication, maintenance of trust, and an ongoing perception of mutual benefit.
 Monitoring and measuring success (or failure, as the case may be), is vital to keep track of the progression (of the collaboration(s) and should feed back into the company’s periodic strategic reviews.( Bannerjee & Bielli & Haley 2016).

 According to the report from EU SME Center (Guo & Huang & Kimmons 2020), technology can be transferred in the following ways: